Battling Insomnia Due to Covid-19? 8 Simple Tips to Improve the Way You Sleep

 My relationship with sleep has always been rocky and this goes way back to my university days.
 Granted, my lifestyle wasn’t exactly the best.
 I had many late nights due to schoolwork and my then-active social life.
 I tried multiple ways to combat this problem, including sleeping with the TV playing in the background; tiring myself out with evening workouts; waking up earlier; and so on.
 I also tried sleep aids like Zzzquil, a product that contains melatonin (which helps regulate sleep cycles) and sold in pharmacies in the US.
 It worked.
 Eventually, I didn’t need it anymore after graduating and returning to Singapore.

-But since I’ve started working from home again due to the circuit breaker measures, the no-sleep monster has slowly crept back into my life.
+But since I’ve started working from home due to the Covid-19 situation, the no-sleep monster has slowly crept back into my life.
 There were nights where I could only fall asleep sometime between 2 am to 5 am in the morning.
 But I’m not the only one encountering this phenomenon during this period.
 In fact, it’s normal to feel worried, stressed and anxious during unprecedented times like this.

 (Related: 7 Sleep Gadgets To Help You Sleep Better)